wrench-project/workflow-simulator-for-calibration/README.md

 ## How to calibrate a simulator

-The calibration is compatible with `Python <= 3.9`.
+The calibration script is compatible with `Python <= 3.9`.
 Your first need to install DeepHyper:

 ```bash
 python3.9 -m pip install -r calibration/requirements.txt
 ```

-> Note that Python 3.10 breaks several things and is not yet supported.
+> **Warning**: Python 3.10 breaks several things and is not yet supported.

 To launch a simple exploration with `10` iterations, using [Ray](https://www.ray.io/) as distributed back-end, you can run: